ExNihilo20/appt_reminder/README.md

 ## Running the app
 1. Complete the Developer Setup (See `DEVELOPER_SETUP.md`)
-2. Launch the app from the terminal:
+2. Launch the app from the terminal using the Python virtualenv you set up:

+       source venv/bin/activate

        flask --app flaskr run --debug

    *Or* by using Docker: